 Can I rent or share expenses?

 Yes.
 You can share ownership expenses of a WSC trike LSA.
-You can rent one, and rent to others a WSC Trike S-LSA.
+You can rent one from another owner, or rent to others if you own a WSC Trike S-LSA.

 Can I maintain my own weight-shift control trike LSA?